-Direct Service: Face-to-face interaction with clients either individually, in groups (including psychoeducational groups or human development skills training), in consultation, or in other activities involving working with clients.
-Students must lead or co-lead a counseling or psychoeducational group during practicum or internship.
+Direct Service: Face-to-face interaction with clients either individually, in groups (including psycho-educational groups or human development skills training), in consultation, or in other activities involving working with clients.
+Students also obtain experience with group counseling during practicum or internship.